Lasiodora parahybana

 - Night: slight drop acceptable

 Very high heat should be avoided because large heavy-bodied tarantulas can dehydrate quickly.
+Stable room warmth is safer than a hot spot that dries one side of the enclosure.

 💧 Humidity and water